Andrew Strath: Early life

 Strath was born in St Andrews, Scotland, on 1 March 1837, the son of Alexander Strath and Susan Strath (née Reid).
 On 19 March 1858 he married Euphemia Johnston and the couple had six children.
 Strath had two brothers, Davie and George, who also became professional golfers.

-Golf career
+Professional career

 Like most professionals of his era Strath did not make his living from tournaments.
 He began his working life as an apprentice to a clubmaker and sometimes partnered Old Tom Morris in the challenge matches which were a feature of golf at the time.
 He was famous for the amount of backspin he could get on his iron shots.
 Golf matches at this time in history were generally contested on an alternate shot basis.
 For example, if Old Tom hit the drive off the tee box then Strath would play the second shot.

 In May 1857, Strath was partnered with Allan Robertson and played a challenge match against Old Tom Morris and Willie Park, Sr. They won the match by six holes.